jarecoo/practice/notes.md

 - “The person is free who lives as they wish, neither compelled, nor hindered, nor limited — whose choices aren’t hampered, whose desires succeed, and who don’t fall into what repels them” - Epictetus, Discourses, 4.1.1-3a (The Daily Stoic, p.74)
 - If it’s not a hell yes, it’s a no.
 - I think mindfulness meditation, stoicism, and the other ideas I have in here aren’t only about just slowing down to a pace that might interfere with your relationships with others.
 It’s about having purpose to your pace.
 Most of the time that will mean slowing down the pace so you aren’t in a frenzy, but it will also allow you to purposefully act quickly when needed.
 Purposeful action is smooth.
 Purposeful action is deliberate, and therefore “slow”
+- “Chaos ensues from not having a plan.
+Not because plans are perfect, but because people without plans - like a line of infantry without a strong leader - are much more likely to get overwhelmed and fall apart.”
+The Daily Stoic, p.98
+- “As we examine our past behavior, it’s sad how often we find this to be the case - that we were not acting consciously or deliberately but instead by forces we did not bother to evaluate.”
+The Daily Stoic, p.100

 ### Cultivate an Internal Locus of Control
 - Outlook and attitude aren’t just important, they dictate how you experience the world, and they are the only thing you have 100% control over, so choose to be happy first, choose to see the good, choose gratitude instead of guilt, appreciation instead of anxiety, happiness instead of discontentment.